Azure-Samples/cognitive-services-speech-sdk/quickstart/java/android/keyword-recognizer/README.md

 * A PC (Windows, Linux, Mac) capable to run Android Studio.
 * Version 3.1 of [Android Studio](https://developer.android.com/studio/).
-* An ARM-based Android device (API 23: Android 6.0 Marshmallow or higher) [enabled for development](https://developer.android.com/studio/debug/dev-options) with a working microphone.
+* Android device or emulator (API 23: Android 6.0 Marshmallow or higher) [enabled for development](https://developer.android.com/studio/debug/dev-options) with a working microphone.

 ## Build the sample